apache/apisix-website/website/blog/2021/12/15/deploy-apisix-in-kubernetes.md

 - APISIX Dashboard
 - Deployment
 - Cluster
 description: Apache APISIX currently supports multiple ways to install and deploy.
-This article focuses on how to deploy Apach APISIX and APISIX-Dashboard in a Kubernetes environment.
+This article focuses on how to deploy Apache APISIX and APISIX-Dashboard in a Kubernetes environment.
 tags: [Technology]
 ---

 > Apache APISIX currently supports multiple ways to install and deploy.
-This article focuses on how to deploy Apach APISIX and APISIX-Dashboard in a Kubernetes environment.
+This article focuses on how to deploy Apache APISIX and APISIX-Dashboard in a Kubernetes environment.

 <!--truncate-->